KursatErcan/MVP_Sample/README.md

 # MobirollerECommerce

-Developed using the MVC design pattern
+Developed using the MVP design pattern